-Yes, you can pay into a Cash ISA and a Stocks and Shares ISA in the same tax year, as long as your contributions don’t exceed your annual allowance of £20,000.
+Can I have more than one ISA, you ask?
+Yes, you can as long as they're different types, meaning it's possible to pay into a Cash ISA and a Stocks and Shares ISA in the same tax year.
+However, make sure your total contributions don’t exceed your annual allowance of £20,000.
 Holding both a Cash ISA and a Stocks and Shares ISA is a good way to prepare for your near and distant financial future.

 Quiz: Is a Stocks and Shares ISA right for me?

 - How would you describe your saving habits?

 B. I save what I don’t spend.